enzo-chamanier/vinyl-collection-app/README.md

 ## Mobile Support

-VinylStack is fully responsive and PWA-enabled.
+Discory is fully responsive and PWA-enabled.
 You can install it on your phone:

 1. Open the app in your mobile browser
 2. Click "Add to Home Screen" (iOS) or "Install App" (Android)